 As of P93, a new Pupil-Tracking mode has been implemented for NGS observations.
-This is enabled by setting the PUPILTRK keyword to TRUE in the SINFONI_ifs_acq_NGS acquisition template.
+This is enabled by setting the PUPILTRK keyword to TRUE in the SINFONI_ifs_acq_NGS and SINFONI_ifs_acq_NGSfast acquisition templates.
+The latter should be used for bright (K < 6 mag) targets.